Broadband spectral analysis of MXB 1659-298 in its soft and hard state: Spectral analysis

-We fitted again the spectrum, fixing the value of R$_{\rm out}$ to the one obtained for the high-flux spectrum (2800 gravitational radii); the best-fit values of the other parameters did not change.
-However, the $\chi^2$ value is larger and $\Delta \chi^2$ is 4, for this reason we discuss our results with R$_{\rm out} =290$ gravitational radii.
+We refit the spectrum by fixing the value of R$_{\rm out}$ to the value obtained for the high-flux spectrum (2800 gravitational radii); the best-fit values of the other parameters did not change.
+However, the $\chi^2$ value is higher and $\Delta \chi^2$ is 4, therefore we discuss our results with R$_{\rm out}$ fixed at 290 gravitational radii.